chauvinSimon/tri_stats/README.md

 Here is one **possible explanation**:
 - Kids born on **January, 1st and December 31st** of the same year compete in the **same age category**.
-- For example, at the aged of 12, a 12-month difference represents **10% of their lifetime**.
+- For example, at the age of 12, a 12-month difference represents **10% of their lifetime**.
 - A 12-year kid born in January could, in theory, be ~10% **physically more developed (in terms of strength and stamina)** than one born in December.
 - This **edge** could give an advantage to kids and teenagers born in the first months of a year during their early **races in youth categories**.
 - They are **more likely** to **perform well, stand out, gain experience, and get selected for international competitions**, eventually **becoming professional**. :trophy:
   - Similar to a snowball effect. :cyclone:
-- This phenomenon, known as [**relative age effect**](https://en.wikipedia.org/wiki/Relative_age_effect), was observed on young Spanish triathletes by [Ferriz et al.](https://www.mdpi.com/2071-1050/12/17/6792) in 2020.
+- This phenomenon, known as [**relative age effect**](https://en.wikipedia.org/wiki/Relative_age_effect), was also observed on young Spanish triathletes by [Ferriz et al.](https://www.mdpi.com/2071-1050/12/17/6792) in 2020.

 ---